bolderflight/invensense-imu/README.md

 uint8_t srd = mpu9250.srd();
 ```

-**bool ConfigDlpf(const DlpfBandwidth dlpf)** Sets the cutoff frequency of the digital low pass filter for the accelerometer, gyro, and temperature sensor.
+**bool ConfigDlpfBandwidth(const DlpfBandwidth dlpf)** Sets the cutoff frequency of the digital low pass filter for the accelerometer, gyro, and temperature sensor.
 Available bandwidths are:

 | DLPF Bandwidth | Enum Value |
 | --- | --- |